thibaut-neoledge/azure-docs.fr-fr/articles/application-gateway/application-gateway-ssl-portal.md

 <properties
-   pageTitle="Configurer une passerelle d’application pour le déchargement SSL en utilisant le portail | Microsoft Azure" description="Cette page fournit des instructions pour la création d’une passerelle Application Gateway pour le déchargement SSL à l’aide du portail" documentationCenter="na" services="application-gateway" authors="georgewallace"
+   pageTitle="Configure an application gateway for SSL offload by using the portal | Microsoft Azure" description="This page provides instructions to create an application gateway with SSL offload by using the portal" documentationCenter="na" services="application-gateway" authors="georgewallace"